Summer Camp FAQs

 How old does my child have to be to attend your camp?

-Our Summer Acting Camp for Kids is for students who are entering 1st through 6th grade in the fall.
-Our Summer Acting/Musical Theatre Camp for Tweens is for students entering 7th-8th grade in the fall.
+Our Summer Acting Camp for Kids is for students who are entering 1st through 6th grade in fall 2020.
+Our Summer Acting/Musical Theatre Camp for Tweens is for students entering 7th-8th grade in fall 2020.

 Is lunch provided?